codesport/admin-panel/README.md

 ---
-# Conclusion and Next Steps
+# Conclusions and Next Steps

 This tutorial and its resulting code may be used as a template to build more advanced applications.
 Expansion options include building an online store, a booking/reservations app, an address book, a todo-list, etc.